Health insurance for small businesses

 Traditional group health insurance

-While traditional group health insurance is undoubtedly the most understood health benefit for employees, it’s not the only one—and it’s not always the best choice for small employers.
+While traditional group health insurance is undoubtedly the most understood health benefit for employees, it’s not always the best choice for small employers.
+With a group health benefit, you choose the group health plans and policies for your company that your employees can enroll in at a reduced rate.
+A health insurance company, licensed agent, or broker can help you buy a group plan.

-Finally, annual benefit renewals for group health insurance plans are complex and take time.
-Understanding plan changes, cost negotiations, and researching new policies and programs is a big undertaking if you’re inexperienced.
-To be successful, you may need to work with a broker, which takes time and money.
+Finally, annual benefit renewals for group health insurance plans are complex.
+If you're inexperienced, understanding plan changes, cost negotiations, and researching new policies is a big undertaking.
+To be successful, you may need to work with an agent or broker, which takes time and money.

 Self-funded insurance plans

-Some small employers opt for a self-funded insurance plan to avoid the costly employee premiums and restrictions of group health insurance.
-With a self-funded health plan, employers assume the financial risk of providing healthcare to their employees.
-This means that the organization pays for each employee's individual claim rather than paying a fixed premium cost to an insurer.
+Some small employers opt for a self-funded insurance plan to avoid the costly employee premiums and restrictions of a fully-insured group health insurance policy.
+With a self-funded plan, employers assume the financial risk of providing healthcare to their employees.
+This means you’ll pay for each employee's claims instead of paying a monthly premium to a health insurance company.

 Health stipends

-Another way small businesses help their employees with their healthcare costs is with a health insurance stipend.
-While a less formal option than an HRA, employee stipends are a good option for employers who don’t want the administrative duties that come with group health insurance.
+Another way small businesses help their employees with their medical costs is with a health insurance stipend.
+While they aren’t considered formal health benefits, employee stipends are a great option for employers who don’t want the administrative duties that come with group plans.

-A stipend works by simply grossing up an employee’s annual wage.
+A stipend is simply grossing up an employee’s annual wage.
 It’s a fixed amount given to all employees, which they can then spend on whatever they choose.
-This means that even if an employer asks employees to spend their stipend on healthcare items, they can’t make them or ask for proof that they purchased a medical plan from an insurance carrier.
+This means that even if an employer asks employees to use their stipend on healthcare items, they can’t make them or ask for proof that they purchased a medical plan from an insurance carrier.

 Compare HRAs and health stipends with our comparison chart